Week 40 of Pregnancy

 You this week

-• Intense Braxton-Hicks contractions or early labor signs
+• Strong, regular contractions or false labor (Braxton-Hicks)

 This week's tips

-• Keep your hospital/birth center bag easily accessible
+• Keep your hospital bag packed and in an accessible location

 Looking ahead